one-line-a-day/ui-3/README.md

-# ui-3
-UI-3 for One Line A Day project.
+# Ian Belknap - UI3 - One Line a Day
+* Custom Logo
+* Responsive to Mobile, Tablet, and Desktop sizes
+* Custom SlideShow Component w/ Greensock Animation
+* Styled with Sass according to UX Style Guide